aws-amplify/amplify-js/docs/media/install_n_config.md

 ## Prerequisites

-To work with AWS Amplify;
+To work with AWS Amplify in JavaScript:
-- You need to have an AWS account.
-If you don't already have an AWS account [Sign up for the AWS Free Tier](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
+- You need an AWS account.
+If you don't have an account, [Sign up for the AWS Free Tier](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
-- Install Node.js® with NPM
+- You need [Node.js®](https://nodejs.org/en/download/) installed on you local development machine.

 ## Step 1 - Install the CLI